InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 >   As we've used a public IP for the control-plane the generated
     `kube_config_cluster.yml` should be useful outside the
     STFC cluster.

+#### Adding worker nodes
+You can add new worker nodes by editing the `cluster.yml`, ensuring you've run the `site-rke` playbook in our `ansible-infratstructure` project and then using `rke`: -

+    $ rke up --update-only

+For details refer to the [update] documentation.

 ### Install rancher (using helm)
 As we have direct access to the Internet from the cluster we can follow the main [install Rancher] instructions, which is